scala-steward-org/scala-steward-action/README.md

     github-repository: owner/repository
 ```

-> This input isn't required if the workflow launches from the same repository that you wish to update.

-### Updating multiple repositories

-To update multiple repositories you can either maintain the list in a markdown file or use a Github app that you can install in each repository you want to update.

 #### Using a file to list repositories

+You can specify a list of multiple repositories to update in a markdown file.

 1. Create a file containing the list of repositories in markdown format: